reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `cannot find any solution` is returned when no solution is found.
 In this case, please submit a bug and share original problem and routing matrix.

+### E0004

+`cannot read config` is returned when algorithm configuration cannot be created.
+To fix it, make sure that config has a valid json schema and valid parameters.

 ## E1xxx: Validation errors